Abstraction Health

 MorningWith food

-Morning dosing is commonly recommended to align with the body's natural cortisol and testosterone rhythm; taking with food may help reduce the risk of gastrointestinal discomfort, though direct comparative timing studies are limited.
+Morning dosing is commonly recommended to align with the body's natural testosterone rhythm; taking with food may help reduce potential gastrointestinal discomfort, though direct timing studies are limited.

 Dose ranges used in studies